+- Not under a disciplinary suspension.

+- Not under suspension for anti-doping rule violation.

+- Not under medical suspension.

+- Healthy and fit for competition.

-- · Not under a disciplinary suspension. - Not under suspension for anti-doping rule violation. - Not under medical suspension. - Healthy and do not carry any communicable diseases that may risk other delegates' health.
+- Do not carry any communicable diseases that may risk other delegates' health.

 The President of a National Federation cannot act as a coach or referee during events organised by the IJF.